-Results.
-The most significant achievement of this period is that two options were swept off the table: a nuclear-armed Iran and a war against Iran.
-Notably, the framework for the negotiations between P5+1 and Iran was suggested by the Russians.
-However, the American side believes that the Russian 'step by step' initiative initially had no impact on the course of negotiations.
-Hon.
-Robert Einhorn opines this initiative was not important as it went beyond what the American side was ready to accept:
+Iran.75 Notably, the framework for the negotiations between P5+1 and Iran was suggested by the Russians.
+However, the American side believes that the Russian step-by-step initiative had no impact on the course of negotiations.
+Robert Einhorn opines this initiative was not "terribly helpful" because Moscow "recognized that Iran had a right to an enrichment program before the U.S. was prepared to grant a limited enrichment program to Iran."

-"At times, the Russians did a number of things that the Americans didn't regard as terribly helpful.
-At one time, Putin said that he recognized that Iran had a right to an enrichment program.
-That was before the U.S. was prepared to grant a limited enrichment program to Iran.
-There was a step-by-step approach which the Russian Federation put forward, we weren't happy with that".